Chiral plasma instability and inverse cascade from nonequilibrium left-handed neutrinos in core-collapse supernovae: Inverse cascade in chiral MHD

 where ${\bm J} = {\bm \nabla} \times {\bm B}$ is the total electric current.

 As for the approximate Riemann solver, the HLLD scheme \cite{Miyoshi05} is used in our code to solve chiral MHD equations (\ref{eq: mass conservation})--(\ref{eq: anomaly equation}) in a conserved form.
 We use a MUSCL-type interpolation method to attain second-order accuracy in space while the temporal accuracy obtains second order by using Runge-Kutta time integration.
-In addition, Constrained Transport method is implemented in our code to guarantee the condition ${\bm \nabla} \cdot {\bm B} = 0$ \cite{Evans88}.
-Our numerical setups are almost same as them in Ref.~\cite{Masada:2018swb} except several physical parameters.
+In addition, the constrained transport method is implemented in our code to guarantee the condition ${\bm \nabla} \cdot {\bm B} = 0$ \cite{Evans88}.
+Our numerical setups are almost same as those in Ref.~\cite{Masada:2018swb} except for several physical parameters.
 We adopt $\nu=0.01$ and $\eta=1$ in all our numerical runs.
 The initial value $\xi_{B, {\rm ini}}$ (listed in Table~\ref{table1}) varies from $10^{-1}$ to $10^{-5}$ among models.

 In our numerical runs, we resolve $\lambda_{\rm crit}$ in Eq.~(\ref{critical}) by 10 grid points and take the grid size $\Delta = \lambda_{\rm crit}/10$.
 The number of grid points in our simulations is fixed ($N^3=128^3$).
 However, the size of the calculation domain, $L= N \times \Delta$, is changed between models because of the variation of $\xi_{B, {\rm ini}}$ in models.
-The typical timescale of the CPI, $\tau_{\rm CPI}$, and $L$ in each model are also listed in Table~\ref{table1}.
+The typical timescale of the CPI, $\tau_{\rm CPI}$, and $L$ in each model are also listed in Table~\ref{table1}. \footnote{As global simulations with the macroscopic length $\ell$ are computationally too expensive with the current numerical resources, here we instead perform local simulations with the size of the small domain, e.g., $L \simeq 1.6 \times 10^{-12}\,{\rm m}$ for model 1, by extrapolating the near-equilibrium regime for neutrinos.}

 Figure~\ref{fig1} shows the temporal evolution of the strength of the volume-averaged magnetic field $\langle B^2 \rangle^{1/2}$, where the volume average of a physical quantity $O$ is defined by

 The analytically predicted temporal evolution of the magnetic field due to the growth of the CPI ($\propto {\rm e}^{t/\tau_{\rm CPI}}$) is also shown by a black solid line, for reference.
 In all models, the growth rate of the magnetic field in the early phase of simulation runs after the relaxation of the initial perturbation of the magnetic field has good agreement with the linear analysis of the CPI.
 In the later phase of the simulations, the amplification of the magnetic field due to the CPI is saturated.